The New Rules of Creativity for 2022

 Blur the lines

 Singer-songwriter Arooj Aftab has made the ancient art of ghazal feel brand new.
-Sort Of cocreator Bilal Baig positions gender-fluidity in a fresh and sensitive way.
+Sort Of co-creator Bilal Baig positions gender-fluidity in a fresh and sensitive way.
 Fashion designer Kingsley Gbadegesin channels the queer community’s perspective (and has gained wider following because of it).
 Former YouTube superstar Casey Neistat chronicles the rise and fall of another YouTube star, David Dobrik, in a revealing documentary called Under the Influence.
 Puppetmaster Toby Olié figured out how to translate Spirited Away‘s ethereal characters to the stage.
 Unity’s Timoni West is transporting actual data into immersive digital worlds in order to solve real-life problems.

 Run clean